-There are condos, and then there are townhomes.
-You’ve seen them both, but you might not really know the difference when it comes to buying or renting one.
-And while they may not seem so different on the outside, there are actually many different points to consider before you jump into this transition.
+Condos and townhomes — You’ve seen them both, but you might not really know the difference when it comes to buying or renting one.
+The differences are enough to consider reading this guide before jumping into a transaction.

 For starters, even though you might be able to find a condo and a townhome that are similar in square footage, they can be structured completely different.
 Condos are typically units within a larger structure (think more like a hotel, with multiple units on each floor).
 Townhomes are more traditionally connecting structures or clusters of individual apartments—sometimes with multiple levels.